 Some people see objects, people or animals that are not really there (hallucinations), or they misinterpret real objects (illusions).
 This is more common later in Parkinson’s or if a person has cognitive (memory) problems.

 Parkinson’s itself is the most likely cause, although some medications used to treat it can also be responsible, particularly in older people with memory problems.
 Your doctor may reduce your Parkinson’s medications to see if that helps.
 If Parkinson’s is the cause, neuroleptic medications, such as quetiapine, clozapine and primavanserin, may be prescribed.
-These medications suppress hallucinations without making other symptoms worse but they can have side effects so it is important to discuss any changes or new symptoms with your doctor.
+These medications suppress hallucinations with a lower risk of making other symptoms worse.
+However, they can have side effects so it is important to discuss any changes or new symptoms with your doctor.
 Sometimes, no specific action is required if the hallucinations are not distressing; simple reassurance that they are harmless may be all that is needed.

 In some cases hallucinations may not be linked to Parkinson’s and there may be other causes such as poor eyesight.
 If onset is sudden then an infection or other illness may be responsible.
 Talk with your doctor if you are experiencing hallucinations or illusions.